GetHypercube/aidetector-backend/README.md

 ```

 3. Activate the Python environment:
-- In Windows:
+- For Windows:
   ```
   .\.env\Scripts\activate
   ```
-- In OSX:
+- For OSX:
   ```
   source env/bin/activate
   ```